andreas-globi/email2hook/README.md

 Logs are in `/home/{USERNAME}/email2hook.log`

+To test an email route, use `bash testaddress.sh {emailaddress}` - eg `bash testaddress.sh me@domain.com`

 ---

 ### Reasoning

-I use MailGun and SendGrid for incoming email parsing and 80% of the monthly cost is towards incoming email.
+We use MailGun and SendGrid for incoming email parsing and 80% of the monthly cost is towards incoming email.
 So it's a huge expense that creates unnecessary vendor lock-in.
 This simple Postfix PHP daemon setup replaces all that for $20/month (a basic 4GB Digital Ocean droplet can easily handle many thousands of emails per day).